 Key Takeaways

-- The Value of Data: Data is crucial in influencer marketing, providing insights into what works, why it works, and how to replicate that success.
+- Data is crucial in influencer marketing, providing insights into what works, why it works, and how to replicate that success.

-- Quantitative Data to Track: Essential metrics such as reach, impressions, engagement rates, increases in web traffic, and the total number of clicks offer a basic snapshot of social media performance and campaign impact
+- Essential metrics such as reach, impressions, engagement rates, and increases in web traffic provide a basic snapshot of your social media performance.

-- Harder-to-Track Qualitative Data: Metrics such as brand sentiment, social listening, and influencer alignment provide deeper insights into how a campaign resonates with the audience and impacts the larger conversation, though they require more nuanced analysis.
+- Metrics such as brand sentiment, social listening, and influencer alignment provide deeper insights into how a campaign resonates.
+However, they require a more nuanced analysis.

-However, our State of Influencer Marketing Report found that accurately measuring campaign ROI/ROAS is a pain point for 51% of UK brands.
-It's likely due to the sheer amount of different metrics available, some tangible and others less so.
+Kolsquare's State of Influencer Marketing Report found that accurately measuring campaign ROI/ROAS is a pain point for 51% of UK brands.

-Let’s start with the basics: reach, impressions, engagement, and click-through rate.
-These metrics give you insight into how many people viewed your content, how they interacted with it, and what actions they took as a result.
+It's best to start with the basic four metrics: reach, impressions, engagement, and click-through rate.
+This data gives you insight into how many people saw your content, how they interacted with it, and the actions they took as a result.

 Let's dig into what these important metrics mean for your social media performance: